 Pre-Health: Frank and Helen Lowry Professor of Organic Chemistry

 Pre-Medicine: Frank and Helen Lowry Professor of Organic Chemistry

 Biochemistry: Frank and Helen Lowry Professor of Organic Chemistry

 Special Interest: Synthesis of Organic Molecules

-Dr. Chriss McDonald joined the Department of Chemistry in 1987 after a one-year teaching position at Berea College in Kentucky.
+Chriss McDonald joined the Department of Chemistry and Biochemistry in 1987 after a one-year teaching position at Berea College in Kentucky.
 He received his doctorate in organic chemistry from Miami University where he focused on the synthesis of highly oxygenated natural products.
-At Lycoming he teaches General Chemistry, Organic Chemistry I and II, Advanced Organic Chemistry, Spectroscopy and Molecular Structure, Chemistry Research Methods, and team teaches Biochemistry with Dr. Jeff Newman of the Department of Biology.
+At Lycoming he teaches General Chemistry, Organic Chemistry I and II, Advanced Organic Chemistry, Spectroscopy and Molecular Structure, Chemistry Research Methods, and team teaches Biochemistry with Jeff Newman, Ph.D., of the Department of Biology.
 He is particularly interested in the development of new inquiry-based laboratory experiments for his various organic courses.

-Dr. McDonald has two sons, Matt (a mechanical engineer for Lutron Corporation and a poet), and Jim (an electrical engineering student at Penn State with an interest in artificial intelligence).
-In his free time, Dr. McDonald enjoys playing basketball, biking, and gardening.
+Chriss McDonald has two sons, Matt (a mechanical engineer for Lutron Corporation and a guitarist for a local Philadelphia metal band), and Jim (an electrical engineering graduate student at Case Western with an interest in artificial intelligence and mixed martial arts).
+In his free time, McDonald enjoys playing basketball, biking and gardening.